The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Please see the Overview of the place of supply of services rules guidance note for details on what constitutes an establishment for VAT purposes.
+Please see the Place of supply of services ― the general rule, relevant business persons and belongingguidance note for details on what constitutes an establishment for VAT purposes.

-With effect from 1 December 2012, the UK VAT registration threshold for non-UK established businesses was removed and a non-established business is required to VAT register as soon as they start to make supplies within the UK that are liable to UK VAT.
-These changes are intended to bring the UK in line with the other EU member states and are the results of the CJEU decision in Schmelz.
+There is no VAT registration threshold for non-UK established businesses and they are required to VAT register as soon as they start to make supplies within the UK that are liable to UK VAT.

 The following section provides an overview of the types of situations where an overseas trader can VAT register in the UK.

 An overseas trader must be registered for VAT in the UK in the following circumstances:

 they make any or expects to make any taxable supplies of goods and services in the UK in the course of business.
 This does not include supplies of goods or services where the customer is required to account for any VAT due or exempt supplies as these do not result in a requirement to register for UK VAT.